Have you ever wondered why you feel severe menstrual cramps? (How to handle menstrual cramps, like a champ!)

-The cause of endometriosis is still unknown for now.
+The cause of endometriosis is still unknown for now however there are various theories that have tried to explain how it arises.
 One theory is that the endometrial tissue is deposited in unusual locations by the retrograde flow of menstrual debris through the Fallopian tubes into the pelvic and abdominal cavities.

 Is Endometriosis Dangerous?